Substance Abuse and Addiction Treatment Resources in Longmont

 Longmont Drug & Alcohol Rehab, Detox & Treatment Resources

-Conveniently nestled in northern Colorado among such great cities as Boulder and Denver, Longmont, Colorado remains a terrific place to live thanks to the peaceful residential atmosphere and its array of exciting activities.
+Conveniently nestled in northern Colorado among such great cities as Boulder and Denver, the city of Longmont, Colorado remains a terrific place to live thanks to the peaceful residential atmosphere and its array of exciting activities.
 Picturesque parks, culturally rich museums and a thriving creative district make Longmont an ideal spot for people with a wide range of interests.

 Despite its many positive attributes, Longmont isn’t immune to the effects of the Colorado drug crisis.
-Drug abuse is on the rise, and it’s not limited to a single substance.
+Drug use is on the rise, and it’s not limited to a single substance.
 Misuse of prescribed painkillers and heroin overdoses both contribute to the high number of overdose fatalities.
-Even though it’s a legal substance, alcohol abuse is also causing negative consequences for Colorado residents due to the rise in deaths from alcohol-related liver disease.
+Even though it’s a legal substance, alcohol misuse is also causing negative consequences for Colorado residents due to the rise in deaths from alcohol-related liver disease.

 From 2002 to 2014, data from the Centers for Disease Control (CDC) indicates that the instance of drug overdoses increased across practically every county in Colorado.
 Some health professionals view the overdose crisis as a national health threat, much like cancer or heart disease.
 For these people struggling with substance use disorder, Longmont drug rehab options are a source of hope.
-At rehabs like The Recovery Village, you can receive the care you need to get on the road to sobriety.
-Learn more about drug rehab in Longmont, CO and turn your life around.

 Our Closest Facility: